SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_explain.md

 `soar init` is executed.
 This option is still considered experimental and in beta.

+## Explaining Learned Procedural Knowledge

+While explanation-based chunking makes it easier for people to now incorporate learning into their agents, the complexity of the analysis it performs makes it far more difficult to understand how the learned rules were formed.
+The explainer is a new module that has been developed to help ameliorate this problem.
+The explainer allows you to interactively explore how rules were learned.

+When requested, the explainer will make a very detailed record of everything that happened during a learning episode.
+Once a user specifies a recorded chunk to "discuss", they can browse all of the rule firings that contributed to the learned rule, one at a time.
+The explainer will present each of these rules with detailed information about the identity of the variables, whether it tested knowledge relevant to the the superstate, and how it is connected to other rule firings in the substate.
+Rule firings are assigned IDs so that user can quickly choose a new rule to examine.

+The explainer can also present several different screens that show more verbose analyses of how the chunk was created.
+Specifically, the user can ask for a description of (1) the chunk’s initial formation, (2) the identities of variables and how they map to identity sets, (3) the constraints that the problem-solving placed on values that a particular identity can have, and (4) specific statistics about that chunk, such as whether correctness issues were detected or whether it required repair to make it fully operational.

+Finally, the explainer will also create the data necessary to visualize all of the processing described in an image using the new ’visualize’ command.
+These visualization are the easiest way to quickly understand how a rule was formed.

+Note that, despite recording so much information, a lot of effort has been put into minimizing the cost of the explainer.
+When debugging, we often let it record all chunks and justifications formed because it is efficient enough to do so.

+Use the explain command without any arguments to display a summary of which rule firings the explainer is watching.
+It also shows which chunk or justification the user has specified is the current focus of its output, i.e. the chunk being discussed.

+Tip: This is a good way to get a chunk id so that you don’t have to type or paste in a chunk name.

 ## Visualizing an Explanation

 Soar's `visualize` command allows you to create images that represent processing